Space colonization: Physical and mental health risks to colonists

-Locations to consider
+Locations

-Space colonization has been envisioned at many different locations inside and outside the Solar System, but most commonly at Mars and the Moon.
+Space colonization has been envisioned at many different locations inside and outside the Solar System, but most commonly on Mars and Earth's moon.

 Near-Earth space

 Earth orbit

 A computer-generated image from 2005 showing the distribution of mostly space debris in geocentric orbit with two areas of concentration: geostationary orbit and low Earth orbit.

-Geostationary orbit was an early issue of discussion about space colonization, with equatorial countries argueing for special rights to the orbit (see Bogota Declaration).
+Geostationary orbit was an early issue of discussion about space colonization, with equatorial countries arguing for special rights to the orbit (see Bogota Declaration).

 Space debris, particularly in low Earth orbit, has been characterized as a product of colonization by occupying space and hindering access to space through excessive pollution with debris, with drastic increases in the course of military activity and without a lack of management.

 Through the Commercial LEO Destinations program, the Axiom Station can gradually establish commercial uses and become economically sustainable.

 Most of the delta-v budget, and thus propellant, of a launch is used bringing a spacecraft to low Earth orbit.
 This is the main reason why Jerry Pournelle said "If you can get your ship into orbit, you're halfway to anywhere".
 Therefore, the main advantages to constructing a space settlement in Earth orbit are accessibility to the Earth and already-existing economic motives such as space hotels and space manufacturing.
 However, a big disadvantage is that orbit does not host any materials that is available for exploitation.
 Space colonization altogether might eventually demand lifting vast amounts of payload into orbit, making thousands of daily launches potentially unsustainable.
 Various theoretical concepts, such as orbital rings and skyhooks, have been proposed to reduce the cost of accessing space.